dauphaihau-arc/arc/README.md

 # Arc
 A ecommerce marketplace workspace where people come together to make, sell, buy, and collect unique items.

-This repository is the parent workspace for the Arc project.
-The application code lives in separate Git submodules so each app keeps its own history and remote repository.

 ## Product Capabilities

 - **Multi-vendor marketplace** - multiple sellers can operate shops and sell products through one customer storefront